connervieira/Predator/README.md

 ### Full Dashcam

-Predator comes with a fully featured dash-cam mode, allowing for customizable ecording without processing license plates.
+Predator comes with a fully featured dash-cam mode, allowing for customizable recording without processing license plates.
 Dash-cam videos can later be processed by Predator in pre-recorded mode if desired.
 Predator's dash-cam mode allows for multi-channel recording, provided the hardware supports it, making it easy to simultaneously record multiple angles using multiple cameras.

 ### Headless Ready